Telus outages and service status in Richmond Hill, Ontario

 Live Outage Map Near Richmond Hill, Ontario

-The most recent Telus outage reports came from the following cities: Toronto, York, and Richmond Hill.
+The most recent Telus outage reports came from the following cities: Toronto, and York.

 | City | Problem Type | Report Time |